 It is the time it takes the ball to travel in the vertical direction.
 On the other hand, it is also the time it takes the ball to travel the horizontal distance between kicking and hitting points.

-We insert this time into the horizontal equation to find the horizontal distance traveled, which is known as the range of the projectile. \begin{align*} x&=(v_0\cos \theta)t\\ &=(20)(\cos 30^\circ)(5.6)\\&=97\quad {\rm m}\end{align*}
+We insert this time into the horizontal equation to find the horizontal distance traveled, known as the projectile's range. \begin{align*} x&=(v_0\cos \theta)t\\ &=(20)(\cos 30^\circ)(5.6)\\&=97\quad {\rm m}\end{align*}

 (a) 90m (b) 402 m (c) 151 m (d) 200 m